fsn-dev/fsn-rpc-api/README.md

 ##### Return

-`JSON` - All tickets of the address.
+`DATA` - All tickets of the address.

 ##### Example
 ```js